 Rights and Responsibilities of the SCTCC (Adapted from Augsburg College)

 St. Cloud Technical & Community College has a right to:

 - Identify and establish essential elements and technical standards, abilities, skills, knowledges, and standards for courses, programs, services, activities, and to evaluate all students (including students with disabilities) on this basis.

-- Request and receive recent and appropriate documentation from a qualified professional through Disability Services that verifies and supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.
+- Request and receive recent and appropriate documentation from a qualified professional through Accessibility Services that verifies and supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.

 - Consult with the student in making the final determination regarding the selection of effective, appropriate, and reasonable academic accommodations, adjustments, and/or services.
 SCTCC reserves the right to make the final decision regarding which accommodations will be provided.

 - Deny a request for accommodations if the documentation provided does not identify a disability according to The Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, fails to verify the need for the requested services, or is not provided in a timely manner.

 - Refuse to provide any accommodation that is inappropriate or unreasonable, including any that: